Julian Casablancas: Collaborations

+and later their 2017 EP Wall of Goth.

+On October 4, 2024, Charli XCX announced the collaborators for her remix album Brat and It's Completely Different but Also Still Brat, Julian being featured amongst them.
+On October 5th, the track list was revealed and showed he would be featured on the remix of "Mean girls".
+In the buildup to the release of the album on [DATE], she remarked that when it comes to his style, she thinks " he of all people understands how to capture that kind of an energy in a room and on the songs.
+It was definitely crazy pulling that all together."
+The album eventually released through Atlantic Records on October 11, 2024.
+The musical styling of the song ended up being closer to his recent work with the Voidz, having an electronic style reminiscent of his solo work.

 Musical influences and legacy

-Casablancas cites The Doors as one of his earliest musical influences, though he specifies that he was influenced by their musical style rather than the public image of their vocalist and frontman Jim Morrison.
-He has also cited Lou Reed of The Velvet Underground as a major influence on his lyrics and singing style.
+Casablancas cites the Doors as one of his earliest musical influences, though he specifies that he was influenced by their musical style rather than the public image of their vocalist and frontman Jim Morrison.
+He has also cited Lou Reed of the Velvet Underground as a major influence on his lyrics and singing style.
 He stated in a Rolling Stone interview, "The way Lou Reed wrote and sang about drugs and sex, about the people around him — it was so matter-of-fact.
 He could be romantic in the way he portrayed these crazy situations, but he was also intensely real.
 It was poetry and journalism."
 Additionally, he has stated that Bob Marley, Nirvana, and Pearl Jam are major influences on his work, even referring to the Pearl Jam song "Yellow Ledbetter" as the reason he started making music.
 He also, in agreement with several of his Voidz bandmates, named Stevie Wonder as a composer with a "next level mind".

 Casablancas has served as inspiration for several other musicians including Alex Turner of the Arctic Monkeys and the painter Elizabeth Peyton.
 Courtney Love's song "But Julian, I'm a Little Bit Older Than You" from her debut solo album America's Sweetheart (2004) was written about Casablancas.